-The Care Act brought together care and support legislation in England with the principle of well-being at its heart.
-The Care Act changed the way councils, care providers and user organisations work.
-It changes peoples' roles in the delivery of care, and the expectations and duties placed on public bodies and service providers (see also the Care and support statutory guidance).
+The Care Act brings together care and support legislation in England with the principle of well-being at its heart.
+The Care Act changes the way councils, care providers and user organisations work.
+It changes peoples' roles in the delivery of care, and the expectations and duties placed on people (see also the Care and support statutory guidance).

-Children and Families Act (2014),
+Children and Families Act (2014), Children Act 1989 and s.2 Chronically Sick and Disabled Persons Act 1970

-An Act to make provision for children, families, and young people with special educational needs or disabilities; to make provision about the right to request flexible working; and for connected purposes.
+An Act to make provision about children, families, and people with special educational needs or disabilities; to make provision about the right to request flexible working; and for connected purposes.